Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33

 \subsubsection{General statistics}

 Another key implication from Figures \ref{fig:3paneldensities}, \ref{fig:3paneldensities_rsgs} and Section \ref{sec:physcorr} is that a significant fraction of future core-collapse SNe will occur in low-density inter-cloud regions, dominated by atomic gas.
 Only about 30-40\% of the RSGs are in pixels that contain H$_2$, and the rest in \hi-dominated pixels.
-A similar fraction of low-density environments are also inferred for SNRs, which likely originate from both massive and low-mass progenitors.
+A similar fraction of low-density environments are also inferred for SNRs, which in M33 are somewhat dominated by lower-mass ($\sim$10 \Msun) progenitors \citep{DiazRodriguez2018,Koplitz2023}.
 The results are consistent with MC22, who also showed that almost 50\% Type II SNe (primarily arising from red and yellow supergiant stars) were not coincident with detectable molecular clouds.

 We note however that the shocks from future SN explosions of these stars in the intercloud region can still travel tens of pc and interact with nearby H$_2$ gas clouds.
 This association can be seen somewhat by eye in Figure \ref{fig:maps}, where many SNRs are not coincident with, but are near a molecular cloud.
 In terms of feedback, the ability of SNe to disperse dense gas reduces with distance from the molecular cloud \citep{Hennebelle2014, Iffrig2015}, although the edge interaction can still accelerate cosmic rays \citep{Sano2021} and/or compress gas potentially to star-forming densities \citep{Cosentino2022}, but with a lower angular filling fraction than a fully embedded spherical shock.